-- Accessing the web interface — The Verba System can be securely accessed through a standard web browser with a user identity.
+- Accessing the web interface — Verba can be securely accessed through a standard web browser with your user identity.

 - Web interface layout — The Verba Web Application uses a common screen layout throughout the application.

-- Conversation lists and actions — Users can search for recorded conversations, and the search results can be displayed through conversation lists.
+- Call lists and actions — Recorded calls can be searched for, and the search results displayed through call lists.

-- Conversation details — Detailed information is shown for each recorded conversation on the conversation details screen.
+- Call details — Detailed information is shown for each recorded call on the call details screen.

 - Participant sets

 - Web-based media player — The Verba media player is a feature-rich multimedia tool that supports easy in-depth analysis of media recordings.

 - Agent View